KaGaSi/project/Common/03-CommonUtilities.md

 molecule types will therefore be the sum of the densities from those molecules.

+Besides densities, the output files also contain radial number profiles (i.e., the numbers of beads in a thin spherical shell as a function of distance from aggregate centre of mass) and one-sigma errors for both the density and the radial number profiles.

 Usage:

 `DensityAggregates <input.vcf> <input.agg> <width> <output.rho> <agg sizes> <options>`